dudycooly/cucumber_arrioo/README.md

 Why?
 ====
-As I felt pretty format is too verbose ;) , Lookng at https://github.com/moredip/SlowHandCuke sparked this idea
+As I felt pretty format is too verbose ;) , Lookng at [SlowHandCuke] (https://github.com/moredip/SlowHandCuke) sparked this idea